Fibrations of $\infty$-categories: Introduction

 It is known~(\cite{HTT}) that each of the notions of fibration in the top half of the diagram have the following properties, which are familiar from topos theory: \begin{enumerate} \item They are closed under the formation of compositions. \item They are closed under the formation of base change. \item Base change along each is a left adjoint. \item They are classified by an $\infty$-category.

 \end{enumerate} In this work we explore the notion of an exponentiable fibration, and variations thereof.
-We show that exponentiable fibrations are classified by an object $\Corr$ as it is equipped with a universal exponentiable fibration $\ov{\Corr}\to \Corr$.
+We show that exponentiable fibrations are classified by an object $\Corr$, which carries a universal exponentiable fibration $\ov{\Corr}\to \Corr$.
 We identify $\Corr$ as the \emph{Morita} $\infty$-category, of $\infty$-categories and bimodules among them.
 Phrased differently, we show that functors to this Morita $\infty$-category can be unstraightened as exponentiable fibrations, and every exponentiable fibration arises in this way.
 This result extends the unstraightening construction concerning (co)Cartesian fibrations, and (left)right fibrations, as established by Lurie in~\cite{HTT}.
-There is then a diagram among classifying objects and monomorphisms among them
+There is then a diagram of classifying objects and monomorphisms among them

-corresponding to the first diagram formed by of notions of fibrations.
+corresponding to the first diagram formed by notions of fibrations.

 \begin{remark} Our notion of an \emph{exponentiable fibration} is a homotopy-invariant formulation of that of a \emph{flat inner} fibration in the quasi-category model, developed by Lurie in \S B.3 of \cite{HA}.
 The relation of these notions follows from the equivalence of conditions (1) and (6) given in Lemma \ref{exp-char}.
 There is an accessible survey~\cite{barwick.shah} on various notions of fibrations in the quasi-category model for $\infty$-categories.
 Proposition 4.8 of that survey, whose proof is deferred to upcoming work of Peter Haine, is particularly consonant with our main results. \end{remark}